giulange/rstudio-classroom/bookcraft/lectures/_book/03-vector-geodata.md

 ### Creation of a Simple Feature
 A simple feature can be created:

+ - from scratch
+   - using synthetic data
- - from scratch, using synthetic/real-world data
+   - using real-world data
- - from a vector data model stored in a local/remote file
+ - from a vector data model stored in a
+   - local file
+   - remote file

 #### From scratch | synthetic data
 Let's build an example from scratch.